pirafrank/fpiracom/_drafts/building-linux-package-repositories.md

 8. exports the public GPG key
 9. syncs everything back to R2

-That is a good example of why "building package files" and "hosting repositories" are separate concerns.
+This is where "building package files" and "hosting repositories" become separate concerns.
 The RPM build itself is not the hardest part.
 The repository metadata and signing path are what turn the output into something DNF or YUM can actually trust and use.

 ## APK is the most different path

-APK is the least similar to the Homebrew and AUR articles, and honestly that is one reason I find it the most interesting part of the repository.
+APK is the least similar to the Homebrew and AUR articles, which makes it the clearest example of why this repository needs its own shape.

 The APK workflow still begins from the same release inputs, but it diverges quickly: